Back to Blog

 How to become a cyber threat analyst

 Flatiron School provides one of the most complete, immersive, and compressed cyber security programs out there.
-Our Cybersecurity Analytics program teaches the technical and analytical skills necessary to be an effective threat intel analyst.
+Our Cybersecurity Bootcamp program teaches the technical and analytical skills necessary to be an effective threat intel analyst.
 Our programs are a balance of classroom theory and hands-on lab time.
-This ensures that our students graduate with the level of skill and confidence needed to leave our academy job-ready.
+This ensures that our students graduate with the level of skill and confidence needed to leave our academy job ready.

 Are you ready to decode cyber sec?